joshtynjala/actionscript-3.0-developers-guide/user-interaction/drag-and-drop-in-air/drag-and-drop-in-html.md

     <tr>
         <td><p>effectAllowed</p></td>
         <td>
             <p>The effect allowed by the source of the drag.
 Typically, the handler for the dragstart event sets this value.
-See <a href="WS6D4680BD-2E34-44ad-9BFD-29DDE0DDB3EB.html">Drag effects in HTML</a>.</p>
+See <a href="#drag-effects-in-html">Drag effects in HTML</a>.</p>
         </td>
     </tr>
     <tr>